GlenKPeterson/Paguro/README.md

 ```

 Similar type-safe methods are available for producing unmodifiable Sets and Lists of any length (unMaps currently go
-from 0 to 20 type-safe parameters).
+from 0 to 10 type-safe parameters, or an infinite number of Map.Entries or Tuples).

 What if you want to add another item to an immutable map?